thisisyomans/robotirade/README.md

 This is a top down, 2D shooter game made with Pygame.
 In time, it will be available as a downloadable application.

+## How To Play

+W - move character upwards
+A - move character to left

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.